Chest of Saint Simeon: Relief compositions

 The front part of the chest displays enhanced relief compositions depicting scenes from the saint's early years as a preacher, death and ascension into heaven on the back of a virgin, as well as biblical and historical events of his time.
 The inside part contains a relief made by goldsmith Stjepan Martinič of Zadar representing the patron saints of the city in the background.
 The inside of the lid is magnificently illustrated with three miracles attributed to the saint.
 His holy monk-like figure and two sets of the arms of Anjou also appear in high relief on both the triangle areas of the lid.
 They are both richly decorated in the same manner together with the shield of Hungarian bars and the characteristic Angevin fleur-de-lis, a cloak and a helmet with a crown.
 Above the crowns rises an ostrich with outspread wings and a horseshoe in its beak.
 Around the coat of arms there are reliefs of acanthus leaves, and beside them the initials of the king: L.R.
 (Latin: Lodovicus Rex).

 The Latin inscription on the central panel on the back of the chest, which corresponds to the main composition on the front panel, bears the goldsmith's signature with Louis's coat of arms in the corners of the richly worked vine tracery that complements the relief.
 It is divided in two parts, being the larger with the main inscription in Gothic capital letters beaten in high relief: "SYMEON: HI.C.IVSTVS.YEXVM.DE.VIRGINE.NATVM.VLNIS: QVI.TENVITHAC.ARCHA.
 PACE.QVIESCIT.HVNGARIE.REGINA.POTENS: ILLVSTRIS: ED.ALTA: ELYZABET.IUNIOR:QVAM.VOTO:CONTVLIT.
 ALMO.ANNO.MILLENO: TRECENO: OCTVAGENO."
-Below, angraved in stylized minuscule letters, appears the goldsmith's signature: "hoc.opus.fecit: franciscus.d.mediolano."
+Below, engraved in stylized minuscule letters, appears the goldsmith's signature: "hoc.opus.fecit: franciscus.d.mediolano."

 Known in medieval Latin hexameters, the translation of the inscription reads as follows: "Simeon the Righteous, holding Jesus, born of a virgin, in his arms, rests in peace in this chest, commissioned by the Queen of Hungary, mighty, glorious and majestic Elizabeth the Younger, in the year 1380.
 This is the work of Francis of Milan".